bashrc2/epicyon/code-of-conduct.md

 In cases of sincere, good-faith curiosity about someone’s experience or identity, ask politely in a manner such that they will feel free to decline the request.

+## No non-consenting research

+People contributing to, or maintaining, this project should not be treated as research subjects in academic studies without their prior written consent.
+If anthropological, security, or other types of research are being conducted upon contributors then they must be made aware of this and formally agree to it taking place.

+Publishing software under an AGPL license does not imply consent to become a research subject.

 ## No hostile communication

 No insults, harassment (sexual or otherwise), condescension, ad hominem, threats, or other intimidation.
 Claims that such communications were intended as "ironic" or humerous will also be considered a code of conduct violation.